Las Vegas Personal Injury Lawyer

 How Much Does a Las Vegas Personal Injury Lawyer Charge?

 Most Las Vegas personal injury lawyers will represent you on a contingency fee basis, which means you pay no upfront costs.
-Suffering an injury from an accident is almost always a costly experience for both the victim, and their family.
+Suffering an injury from an accident is almost always a costly experience for both the victim and their family.
 Even if you are financially stable, you can find yourself struggling to pay for accident-related expenses.
 Taking on an additional bill for legal representation may be the last thing on your mind.

-That is why many personal injury lawyers will advocate for clients and only collect legal fees as a percentage of your winnings.
-Any legal expenses that incur throughout your case will not come out-of-pocket, but will be advanced by your Las Vegas injury lawyer.
 If you are not successful in your case, then you are not obligated to pay a dime.
 Not only does a risk-free contingency fee agreement benefit your finances, but it will hold your attorney accountable, by motivating them to recover the maximum possible compensation on your behalf.

 When Should I Contact a Personal Injury Lawyer?

+In Nevada, you have up to two years to file your personal injury claim, with a few exceptions.
 Seek the help of a Las Vegas personal injury lawyer after any type of accident where you’re injured or suffer other types of losses.
 Even if an incident and your resulting injury seem relatively minor, it can end up substantially costing you in the long run.
 Minor injuries can turn out to be worse than you initially think.
-Accepting a settlement offer before you understand the full extent of your injuries, means giving up any chance of a future personal injury claim.
-An experienced Las Vegas injury lawyer will advise you on when is the right time to settle and when you should fight for more.

-Comparative Negligence
+Nevada Comparative Negligence Laws

 Nevada follows a modified comparative fault rule with a 51% bar for recovery.
 Found in the Nevada Revised Statutes, NRS 41.141 states that, “The plaintiff may not recover if the plaintiff’s comparative negligence or that of the plaintiff’s decedent is greater than the negligence of the defendant or the combined negligence of multiple defendants.”